MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A pointer to a [CToolTipCtrl](../Topic/CToolTipCtrl%20Class.md) object containing the tooltip previously used by the control, or `NULL` if no tooltips were used previously.

 ### Remarks
- This member function implements the behavior of the Win32 message [LVM_SETTOOLTIPS](http://msdn.microsoft.com/library/windows/desktop/bb761216), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 message [LVM_SETTOOLTIPS](http://msdn.microsoft.com/library/windows/desktop/bb761216), as described in the Windows SDK.

  To not use tooltips, indicate the `LVS_NOTOOLTIPS` style when you create the `CListCtrl` object.